frenchy-mark/church-library/README.md

 Implement Status

-Implement Check-Out system
+Implement Check-Out system - Half finished

-Implement Input Validation for all forms
+Implement Input Validation for all forms - Using javascript to implement.

-Add links to top page
+Add links to top page - Added the home button.

 Implement book search

 Implement search with other items, i.e authors, titles...

-Implement Admin page with all options
+Implement Admin page with all options - Added page.
+Need to add functions.

-Create Login page
+Create Login page - Semi-implemented.